 As hackers leak data, passwords become unsafe.
 Your password from the late 90s is almost certainly known, so if you’re using this password for your current email accounts, they’re highly vulnerable.
 You should always create a strong password for each new account or system you join.

 If you struggle to remember these passwords, using a service like Dashlane or LastPass is a more secure option than using a single password for everything.
 It would help if you tried to avoid common password mistakes that many people make.

-3. No Education on Social Engineering
+3. No Education in Social Engineering

-It’s imperative that you learn the signs of social engineering and how to avoid them.
+It would be best to learn the signs of social engineering and how to avoid them.